RIDGECUT: Learning Graph Partitioning with Rings and Wedges

-In the graph partitioning context there exists bounds on the Cheeger constant in terms of the normalized Laplacian eigenvalues, see for example \cite{chung1997spectral} for bisection and \cite{trevisan2014highcheeger} for more general k-partitions.
-Intuitively, the Cheeger constant measures the size of the minimal ``bottleneck`` of a graph and it is related to the optimal partition.
-Since we consider a subset of all the possible partition classes, namely ring and wedge, we show that the normalized cut defined in \eqref{eq: ncut_definition} satisfies bounds similar to the classical case in the case of unweighted spider web graphs.
-Despite being a simpler class of graphs, these bounds give a theoretical justification of the normalized cut definition \eqref{eq: ncut_definition} and the ring-wedge shaped partition. (see the proof in Appendix).\\ \textbf{Definition:} \textit{Let $G_{n,r}$ be an unweighted spider web graph with $r$ rings and $n$ points in each ring, and $k$ be an integer.
-Define the wedge and ring Cheeger constants as:}
+Our main theoretical results show that the normalized cut defined in \eqref{eq: ncut_definition} satisfies bounds on the Cheeger constant similar to the classical setting \cite{chung1997spectral} in the case of unweighted spider web graphs.
+These bounds give a theoretical justification of the normalized cut definition \eqref{eq: ncut_definition} and the ring-wedge shaped partition. \ifextendedversion Details and proofs are provided in Appendix \ref{app:bound}. \fi \\ \textbf{Definition:} \textit{Let $G_{n,r}$ be an unweighted spider web graph with $r$ rings and $n$ points in each ring, and $k$ be an integer.
+Define the ring and wedge Cheeger constants as:}

 \begin{prop} Let $G_{n,r}$ be a spider web graph with $r$ rings and $N$ nodes in each ring.
 Let $\lambda_k^C$ and $\lambda_k^P$ be the eignevalues of the circle and path graphs with $n$ and $r$ vertices respectively.
 Then